Hell Money: Plot

-Meanwhile, another immigrant, Hsin, tends to his leukemia-stricken daughter, Kim (Lucy Liu).
-To pay for her treatments, Hsin attends an underground lottery in which participants either win money or lose an organ, depending on tiles chosen from a pair of vases.
-One man wins the lottery but selects a bad tile, and his body is found later that day.
-Scully performs an autopsy and finds that he had been selling body parts, noticing his numerous surgical scars.
-The agents question Chao, who claims that the local community maintains a code of silence and does not reveal anything, even to him.
+Meanwhile, another immigrant, Hsin Shuyang, tends to his leukemia-stricken daughter, Kim (Lucy Liu).
+To pay for her treatments, Hsin attends an underground lottery in which participants either win money or lose an organ, depending on tiles chosen from a pair of jade vases.
+Another man, Li Oi-Huan, wins the lottery but selects a red-edged tile.
+They announce his title, and the crowd acts with pity, and he is escorted away.